CharlieGreenman/webpack-angular1.5-razroo/README.md

 _*complete*_

 ###Phase 5###
-TODO turn into Yeoman framework catering to a very specific build system
+TODO turn into Slush catering to a very specific build system
+  * In particular, keep in mind things which may be very specific, and user may not want.
+Such as foundation, jade, webpack, react, etc.

 The following will become optional in yeoman framework